vlavrynovych/msr/docs/configuration/migration-settings.md

 - Executes **before** scanning for migrations
 - NOT saved to the schema version table
+- NO checksum validation (by design)
 - Can be TypeScript (.ts) or JavaScript (.js)
 - Must implement `IRunnableScript` interface
 - Located in the migrations folder
+- Runs on every migration execution (not just once)

 ### Example: beforeMigrate.ts